SeanSnake93/Project_2/README.md

 Scrolling down to Network Tags I enter the Port name's (i.e. open-flask) I wished to open and press space to add the port.<br />
 When ports are added click save to enable the changes.

-#### Importing Git Reopository
+#### Importing Git repository

-Creating a [Git Repository][git] to import over and hold my projects files.
-I reated mt repo with "Initialize this repository with a README" ticked (this was to not have an empty repo upon creation).
+Creating a [Git repository][git] to import over and hold my projects files.
+I created my repo with "Initialize this repository with a README" ticked (this was to not have an empty repo upon creation).

 Once a New repo is made, clicking on "Clone or download" and copying the code inside / or copying the url link.